igor-marinescu/RPico_CDC_UART/README.md

 sudo apt-get install usbutils
 ```

-### Deploy firmware to RPico
+### Flash Firmware to RPico

-If the RPico has not yet been updated with `rpico_cdc_uart.uf2` (this is the first time the device is updated with this firmware), manually put the RPico into boot mode (unplug from USB, press BOOTSEL, plug in the USB, release BOOTSEL) and copy the firmware to the mounted partition.
+If this is the first time flashing the firmware (`rpico_cdc_uart.uf2`):

+1. Unplug RPico.
+2. Hold **BOOTSEL** while reconnecting the USB cable.
+3. Release **BOOTSEL**.
+4. Copy the firmware file to the mounted partition.

-If the RPico has already been updated with `rpico_cdc_uart.uf2`, the above step is not required.
-The `scripts/firmware_update.py` script checks if there is "TinyUSB" device connected, and sends a dummy byte at `/dev/ttyACM0` uisng 1200 bps as baud-rate.
-This reboots the device into boot mode.
+If the RPico already runs the firmware, manual boot mode entry is not required.
+The script `scripts/firmware_update.py` checks for a connected TinyUSB device and sends a dummy byte at `/dev/ttyACM0` using 1200 bps to reboot the device into boot mode.

-Use `sudo make deploy` command to load the firmware into the RPico (which updates the `/dev/ttyACM0` device):
+Use `sudo make deploy` command to flash the firmware:

 ```bash
 $ sudo make deploy